gmcastil/vimrc/doc/cheats.md

 which is read only and there is probably a way to search for a pattern and then use it in a regular expression or search and replace of some sort

+to yank into a particular register, use `y<ank> <x>` where x is the register.
+You can also do relative line numbers or ranges.
+For line numbers, something like

+:41y a

+This would yank the contents of line #41 into the a register, which can then be put by `"ap`

+To do a relative line, use specify it using a + or -.
+So

+:-4y a

+And then, again, `"ap` would get the line 4 lines above and similarly, +4 would do 4 lines below

 Movement
 --------
 H - jump to high